jasonwyatt/browserfuck/README.md

-# BrainfuckScript
+# Browserfuck

 The goal of this project is to be ridiculous.
-I do not suggest you actually use Brainfuck to script your DOM, as it is a horrible language.
+I do not suggest you actually use Brainfuck as your client-side language of choice as it is a horrible language.
 It is fun, however, to play with.
 Enjoy.

 ## Compiling the Compiler